 We hastened to the cantina because Carlo was concerned that “Los Ángeles del Infierno” would bankrupt the ship’s supply of cerveza within fifteen minutes of departure.
 The ship’s porters had, luckily, taken appropriate measures: there was no shortage of cerveza.

 The cantina, a chintz-festive chamber at the ship’s bow, was populated by the aforementioned international cast of Hell’s Angels, along with a smattering of bemused civilians.
 There was a small stage on which two ladies were singing to a pianist’s live accompaniment while reading lyrics from a teleprompter built into the floor.
 The ladies were the cantina’s MCs, tasked with dragooning passengers into performing this odd form of karaoke.

 Carlo spoke neither English nor French, thus our conversation was squeezed through the narrow portal afforded by my villainous Spanish.
 Carlo, it turned out, was short for Giancarlo; he was an Italian who had learnt Spanish while working in South America, now on his way home to Turin after a short vacation in Barcelona.

 I was hungry for Italian vocabulary—this was my first visit to Italy and I was completely innocent of the language—and I began to query Giancarlo about phrases and idioms.
 It was thus that he taught me the basics of Italian in Spanish as we steamed across the Mediterranean listening to a chorus of European Hell’s Angels singing selections from the Frank Sinatra songbook in broken English.

-This entry is part of Jack Rusher’s journal, originally published June 28th, 2003, in New York City.
+This entry is part of Jack Rusher’s archive, originally published June 28th, 2003, in New York City.